Michael Mayer (American football): Professional career

 The Las Vegas Raiders selected Mayer with the 35th overall pick in the second round of the 2023 NFL draft.
 In Week 10, he scored his first professional touchdown against the Jets.
 He finished his rookie season with 27 catches for 304 yards and two touchdowns through 14 games and 12 starts.
 In the 2024 season, he finished with 21 receptions for 156 yards.

+In the 2025 season, Mayer set career highs with 35 catches for 328 yards on 50 targets, while scoring the third touchdown of his three-year NFL career.

+On September 12, 2026, Mayer signed a three-year, $45 million contract extension with the Raiders.